Medical questions & health advice by board certified doctors

-"What are the symptoms of rosacea?
+"What are the symptoms of rosacea?"

 I'm getting older (pushing 50) and just started sporting a red rash on my arms and shoulders that my mom says looks just like the rosacea that my dad used to get.
 What exactly is rosacea and how can I conclusively identify it and tell it apart from just a rash?

 It is unclear what causes rosacea but it tends to run in families and occur more often in fair skinned people and those that blush easily.
 Certain things can make rosacea worse such as stress, alcohol, spicy foods, exercise and hot weather.
 There is no cure for rosacea but there are treatments which can keep the symptoms under control and keep them from getting worse.
 Rosacea is usually limited to the face so it is more likely that the rash on your arms and shoulders is due to another condition.
 A common skin disorder that causes a rash similar to the rash of rosacea is keratosis pilaris.
 This condition is harmless and causes a red, rough, bumpy rash most commonly seen on the backs of the upper arms.
 There are multiple other causes of a new rash which are beyond the scope of this forum so it is important to be examined by your primary care provider or dermatologist to determine its cause.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
 Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.